My First Programmer Analyst Job Plus Good Luck Betting Horses

 - Lasers were brand new in those days and I got involved with laser experiments.
 I even built my own laser.

-I got a Job Offer for a Computer Operator
+I Received a Job Offer for a Computer Operator Position

-But less than a year later another engineering company, a “stones throw” away, offered me a nice computer operator position which I kindly obliged.
+However, less than a year after I started another engineering company, a “stones throw” away, offered me a nice computer operator position which I kindly obliged.
 It was the same company where I had run my oil analysis in my previous job.

-It was a great job at Optical Research Associates, in my opinion, because I got to know lots of engineers and run their jobs on the company’s powerful (in those days) IBM 360/44 scientific computer.
+It was a great job at Optical Research Associates, in my opinion, because I got to know lots of engineers.
+I was the one who ran their jobs on the company’s powerful (in those days) IBM 360/44 scientific computer.

 I Quit my Job to Finish College